nuagesdencre/CI_PracticalPython/README.md

      - [(Wiki Page)](https://en.wikipedia.org/wiki/Vera_Menchik)
      - [(Internet Archive Wayback Machine)](https://web.archive.org/web/20091028034414/http://www.geocities.com/siliconvalley/lab/7378/menchik.htm)
 ### Media
-- Most of pictures and patterns used in this site were all digitally drawn by Veronique Savard (nuagesdencre.com).
+- Most pictures and patterns used in this site were all digitally drawn by myself (credits to nuagesdencre.com).
 They should not be used elsewhere.
 Three of the drawings were directly inspired from the following:
     - [George Goodwin Kilburne's](https://en.wikipedia.org/wiki/George_Goodwin_Kilburne) [A Game of Chess](https://www.1st-art-gallery.com/George-Goodwin-Kilburne/A-Game-Of-Chess.html)
     - [The wedding of Wedding Margaretha Zelle and Rudolph MacLeod](https://www.friesmuseum.nl/en/collection/blog-mata-hari/dont-think-that-im-bad/)
     - This picture of [Vera Menchik](http://www.chesshistory.com/winter/pics/cn3433_menchik.jpg)
 - The pattern used in the background was found on [Subtle Patterns]()
-- The photographs displayed on the websites were found on Pexel.
+- The photograph displayed on the website was found on Pexel.

     - [Cottage (or cabin)](https://www.pexels.com/photo/clouds-country-countryside-daylight-542382/)
 ### Acknowledgements

->- I received inspiration for this project from X
+ I thank my friends and family who have taken time to play the game and give me feedback.
+ A huge thank you to my mentor for constructive criticism and an eagle eye for any typo and/or weak code.